Memorial Day Weekend May 23 - 25, 2015

-Restoration Completed: This spring we undertook some of our largest restoration projects to date, repairing 16 of our marble tablets that were broken back in the 1980's.
+Restoration Completed: Last spring we undertook some of our largest restoration projects to date, repairing 16 of our marble tablets that were broken back in the 1980's.
 We have been working to locate and level their bases, reassemble them, and clean them.
 The tablets are all upright now so take a few minutes to appreciate the craftsmanship of these old marble tablets.
 Full Report (The pdf may take a minute to download the first time.)

-Spring Cleaning: Speaking of cleaning,
+Monument Cleaning: Speaking of cleaning,

 we have cleaned and treated all our marble